Nezperce Senior Center

 History of the Senior Center:

-The present Senior Center finally found a home.
+After unsuccessfully trying to negotiate a lease with other groups, the Senior Center finally found a home.
 The Brethren Church, built in 1912, was an active church for many years.
 The Assembly of God bought the Church and held services until the membership declined.
 They gave the church to the City of Nezperce.
 The basement area became the new home for the Seniors.
 The remodeling came in two phases, with grants of $89,140 and $81,750.

-The Senior Center has been used for weddings, receptions, birthday celebrations, family dinners, bridge clubs, garden clubs, etc. It is rented for a very nominal fee.
+The Senior Center has been used for weddings, receptions, birthday celebrations, family dinners, bridge clubs, garden clubs, etc. It is rented for a nominal fee.

 The Seniors are very proud of the center and they owe a debt of gratitude to all persons who have so freely given of their money, materials and talents to make this center a lasting legacy for Nezperce.